ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/previews/localheroes-win-500-pounds-for-home-improvements.markdown

   \ seek for a quality contract from Local Heros?
 They are offering one lucky reader\
   \ the possibility to win £500!</p>\r\n<p>This is your chance to create a\_sophisticated\
   \ new look and Local Heroes can help you with it.</p>"
-section2-content: "<p>Don't miss this great opportunity!
-It's very easy: enter your\
+section2-content: "<p>Don't miss this great occasion!
+It's very easy: enter your details,\
-  \ details, choose your new home improvement and one of their tradesmen will help\
+  \ choose your new home improvement and one of their tradesmen will help you with\
-  \ you with all of your projects.
-As soon as you submit into the competition, you\
+  \ all of your projects.
+As soon as you submit into the competition, you will receive\
-  \ will receive a free call to help you get through everything you need.</p>\r\n\r\
+  \ a free call to help you get through everything you need.</p>\r\n\r\n<p>Don't think\
-  \n<p>Don't think about it anymore and register for a chance to win.</p>"
+  \ about it anymore and register for a chance to win.</p>"
 entry-title: "Win £500 for home improvements with Local Heroes"
 entry-content: "<p>Planning on renovation projects?..
 Now you have the solution!
 Win\
   \ £500 for home improvements with Local Heroes.</p> <p> Enter the draw to win localheroes\